Johnny Keefer betting profile: Sony Open in Hawaii - PGA TOUR

 Keefer's advanced stats and rankings

-- Keefer posted a Strokes Gained: Off-the-Tee average of -0.175 in his past five tournaments, indicating struggles with his driving game.
+- Keefer posted a Strokes Gained: Off-the-Tee average of -0.175 in his past five tournaments, indicating struggles with his driving performance.

-- Around the greens, Keefer delivered a -0.396 Strokes Gained: Around-the-Green mark in his past five tournaments, highlighting his short game as an area of concern.
+- Around the greens, Keefer struggled with a -0.396 Strokes Gained: Around-the-Green average in his past five tournaments.

-- On the greens, Keefer showed his strongest performance with a 0.324 Strokes Gained: Putting average in his past five tournaments.
+- On the greens, Keefer delivered a positive 0.324 Strokes Gained: Putting mark in his past five tournaments, which was his strongest area of performance.

 All stats in this article are accurate for Keefer as of the start of the Sony Open in Hawaii.